VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/digital.md

 ### Phone ↔ PC is the fucking worst.

 MTP needs to die a very painful death.
 [USB Mass Storage](https://en.wikipedia.org/wiki/Media_Transfer_Protocol#Comparison_with_USB_Mass_Storage), that is, devices that show up the same way a flash drive does, are infinitely easier to work with.
 On Android, with large folders, I've found [adbfs](https://github.com/zach-klippenstein/adbfs), a tool that lets you do file transfer over Android Debugging Bridge, to be much better than MTP, but, really?
 No 'normal' user should be expected to use that.
 Hell, a lot of people are just uploading files to the cloud and then downloading them on the target device because it's easier.
 There's also a growing number of apps that let users to transfers over wifi by hosting an Samba server on the phone, but why would something wireless be better?
 It's absolutely crazy that things have gotten this bad.

+Also, while I'm bitching, can we *please* stop removing the SD card slot ({{< smalltext >}}and headphone jack{{< /smalltext >}})from phones?
+I like being able to take my full music collection with me.

 ### We're using ancient formats

 Look, jpeg and png are perfectly fine formats.
 For 2000.
-It's 2020.
+It's 2022.
 HEIF (or [BPG](https://bellard.org/bpg/)) really should be standard.
 Instead, it's a motherfucker because M$ is too damn cheap to include the HEVC extensions which it relies on it without either having the user [pay \$0.99](https://www.microsoft.com/en-us/p/hevc-video-extensions/9nmzlz57r3t7) ([or claiming to be the OEM](https://www.microsoft.com/en-us/p/hevc-video-extensions-from-device-manufacturer/9n4wgh0z6vhq)) because a collection of jackasses have it [patented so hard](https://www.hackerfactor.com/blog/index.php?/archives/833-HEIC-Yeah.html) and require licensing fees such that it may as well not exist.
 HEIF/HEIC or BPG I think have a good chance because of the preexisting hardware acceleration, but other formats like [hific](https://hific.github.io/), which uses GANs to do compression, look promising too.

 > As a note about why I wrote about HEIF/C in particular, most phones are capable of storing images in this format now, and IPhones do by default, which is a real PITA if an apple user emails these pictures to a Windows user.